burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * The [new(std::nothrow)](https://en.cppreference.com/w/cpp/memory/new/operator_new)
- available in standart C++ does not throw an exception.
+ available in standard C++ does not throw an exception.
 * Regular [new](https://en.cppreference.com/w/cpp/memory/new/operator_new) - throws an exception.

 ## Placement New